On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Introduction

 Assuming a stellar-to-halo mass relation \citep[e.g.,][]{Coupon2015, Legrand2018}, the characteristic stellar mass of $\Mstar \simeq 10^{10.6}M_{\odot}$ corresponds to a dark-matter (DM) halo critical mass of a few $10^{12} M_{\odot}$.
 While this critical DM halo mass has been shown to be in good agreement with the transition mass above which virial shock heating processes start acting within DM halos \citep[preventing further cold gas accretion; e.g.,][]{Keres2005, DekelBirnboim2006}, other mechanisms able to halt the cold gas supply have been put forth to explain the star formation quenching in massive galaxies.
 In particular, active galactic nucleus (AGN) feedback has been claimed to have an important part in the quenching of massive galaxies, through removal \citep[in the so-called "radiative/cold mode"; e.g.,][]{Hopkins2006, Menci2006} or heating \citep[in the so-called "radio/hot mode"; e.g.,][]{Best2005, Croton2006} of the gas reservoir.

-In that respect, it is interesting to stress that recent studies have shown the quenching of $\sim\Mstar$ galaxies to be a relatively slow process from $z\sim1$, characterized by physical durations of 1-to-a few Gyrs for galaxies to become quiescent after leaving the SF main sequence \citep[e.g.,][]{Schawinski2014, Ilbert2015, Moutard2016b, Pacifici2016b, Pandya2017}.
-Such observations suggest indeed that $\Mstar$ galaxy quenching is consistent with \textit{strangulation}/\textit{starvation} processes, where the cold gas fuelling is impeded and star formation is allowed until the gas reservoir of the galaxy is consumed \citep[e.g.,][]{Larson1980, Peng2015}.
+In that respect, it is interesting that recent studies have shown the quenching of $\sim\Mstar$ galaxies to be a relatively slow process from $z\sim1$, characterized by physical durations of 1-to-a few Gyrs for galaxies to become quiescent after leaving the SF main sequence \citep[e.g.,][]{Schawinski2014, Ilbert2015, Moutard2016b, Pacifici2016b, Pandya2017}.
+Such observations suggest indeed that $\Mstar$ galaxy quenching is consistent with \textit{starvation} processes, where the cold gas fuelling is impeded and star formation is allowed until the gas reservoir of the galaxy is consumed \citep[e.g.,][]{Larson1980, Peng2015}.
 In other words, the quenching of $\Mstar$ galaxies appears to be consistent with heating processes of the gas reservoir, which may result from virial shocks and/or AGN feedback.

-While highlighting the connection between the properties of AGNs and their host galaxies is challenging when the ultraviolet--to--near-infrared (UV--to--near-IR) part of the spectrum is dominated by the AGN emission (typically the case of Type-1 AGNs), the analysis becomes simpler when focussing on optically-obscured AGNs (i.e., with Type-2 AGNs).
-For instance, \citet{Hickox2009} and \citet{Schawinski2014} were able to analyse the rest-frame optical--to--near-IR and UV--to--optical colour distributions of Type-2 AGN host galaxies, respectively.
-However, none of them could have access to the entire rest-frame UV--to--near-IR wavelength range, which is of utmost interest to study galaxies in the process of quenching \citep{Moutard2016b}.
+While highlighting the connection between the properties of AGNs and their host galaxies is challenging when the rest-frame ultraviolet--to--near-infrared (UV--to--near-IR) part of the spectrum is dominated by the AGN emission (typically the case of Type-1 AGNs), the analysis becomes doable when focussing on optically-obscured AGNs (i.e., with Type-2 AGNs).
+The connection between the properties of Type-2 AGNs and the rest-frame optical colours of their host galaxies has been extensively investigated over the past decade \citep[e.g.,][]{Nandra2007, Silverman2008, Georgakakis2008, Bundy2008, Hickox2009, Povic2012, Trayford2016}.
+Of particular interest is the work of \citet{Hickox2009}, who analysed the rest-frame $u$-$r$ colour distribution of X-ray and radio-loud AGN host galaxies as a function of their rest-frame $u$ magnitude to show, in particular, that radio-loud AGNs appear to be predominantly hosted by quiescent galaxies.
+Nevertheless, galaxy rest-frame optical colours have been shown to be degenerated, due to the well-known dust reddening, which leads to confusion between quiescent and dusty star-forming galaxies, especially for massive galaxies \citep[][]{Williams2009, Arnouts2013}.